XRISM-Subaru views of Abell 754: an off-axis, near-line-of-sight merging cluster: Result and Discussion

 The best-fit merger paths are illustrated in Figure \ref{fig:trajectory}.
-At an initial separation of 2 $h_{70}^{-1}$ Mpc, the impact parameter and the initial velocity are $b\simeq0.77\,h_{70}^{-1}\,{\rm Mpc}$ and $v_0\simeq 1806\,{\rm km\,s^{-1}}$, indicating an off-axis merger.
+At an initial separation of 2 $h_{70}^{-1}$ Mpc, the impact parameter and the initial velocity are $b=0.77\pm0.36\,h_{70}^{-1}\,{\rm Mpc}$ and $v_0= 1806\pm319\,{\rm km\,s^{-1}}$, indicating an off-axis merger.
 The angle of inclination between the line-of-sight direction and the merger plane is $20\pm19$ deg, indicating a near-line-of-sight merger.
 This is unexpected, as we initially hypothesized that the cluster represented a merger in the plane of the sky because of the lack of a distinct double peak configuration in redshift space.
 This is simply due to the following reason.
-The direction of motion within the merger plane changes after the pericenter passage when the impact parameter is finite (middle and second-bottom panels of Figure \ref{fig:trajectorymodel}).
+The direction of motion within the merger plane changes after the pericenter passage when the impact parameter is finite (middle and second-bottom panels of Figure \ref{fig:trajectory}).
 This change arises because the gravitational interaction between the two clusters deflects the subcluster’s trajectory.
 After passing through the pericenter, the tangential component of the motion becomes dominant and the subcluster appears to move primarily along the plane of the sky.
 Figure \ref{fig:3Dtrajectory} provides a depiction of the trajectory within a three-dimensional space, facilitating comprehension of its path.

-Approximately 0.88 Gyr after the starting time, the pericenter is reached, with the separation distance $0.38\,h_{70}^{-1}\,{\rm Mpc}$ and a velocity of $3114\,\mathrm{km\,s^{-1}}$, predominantly consisting of a tangential velocity.
-The velocity component along the $z$-axis at the pericenter is approximately $1383\,{\rm km,s^{-1}}$.
+Approximately $0.88\pm0.09$ Gyr after the starting time, the pericenter is reached, with the separation distance of $0.38\pm0.22\,h_{70}^{-1}\,{\rm Mpc}$ and a relative velocity of $3114\pm420\,\mathrm{km\,s^{-1}}$, predominantly consisting of a tangential velocity.
 Notably, this magnitude surpasses the bulk velocity of the main gas as measured by {\it XRISM} observations.
+The uncertainties were quantified by generating 5000 resampled realizations of the posterior distribution for each orbit and determining the corresponding pericenter for each realization.
+The velocity component along the $z$-axis at the pericenter is approximately $1383\pm 1160\,{\rm km\,s^{-1}}$.
+When the orientation angles are taken into account, uncertainties in the Euler angles propagate into and substantially increase the uncertainty in the velocity vector in the observational frame.
+As shown in Figure~\ref{fig:trajectory}, the Euler angles are the dominant source of orbital errors for $\tilde{y},\tilde{z},\tilde{v}_y$, and $\tilde{v}_z$.
+The uncertainties in the initial velocity is the predominant source of error in $\tilde{x}_{\rm sub}$ after around the pericenter and $\tilde{v}_{x,\rm sub}$ after $t\simgt 0.5$ Gyr.